 It is the second largest town in Tirunelveli district surrounded by the Western Ghats on three sides.
 A river called Chittar flows through the town.
 Tenkasi was founded by Pandyan kings who ruled Southern Tamil Nadu for long time.
 The Word Tenkasi means Kasi of the South referring to Kasiviswanathar temple situated in the town.
 The temple was built by Parakrama Pandyan, but was shattered by lightning.
 In the 1990s, the temple was restored and it was given .....

 Popularly called Highwavys Mountains, Meghamalai is an unexplored paradise in the Western Ghats and is very little known even to the people of Tamilnadu.
 It is also known as 'Paccha Kumachi' meaning 'Green Peaks' in the local Tamil language.
 The town was called High Wavys during the British period.
 Later, locals call it Megamalai since the peak is always covered with clouds.
-If you are looking for a calm and tranquil weekend from the hustle-bustle of city life, Megamalai is the perfect place .....
+If you are looking for a calm and tranquil weekend from the hustle-bustle of city life, Megamalai .....

 Nature & Scenic

 Located on the tip of the Annamalai hills and the plains of Coimbatore, Pollachi is a largely visited tourist hub known for its rich greenery and amazing landscape.
 The ancient name for Pollachi was 'Pozhil Vaitchi' meaning 'the land of natural wealth and prosperity' in Tamil.
 The town was also called Mudi Konda Chola Nallur during the reign of Kulottunga Chola III.
-Since ancient times, the Pollachi market called by the name of 'Pollachi Sandhai' has been considered as a prosperous bazaar that combines great natural wealth.
-The town markets .....
+Since ancient times, the Pollachi market called by the name of 'Pollachi Sandhai' has been considered as a prosperous bazaar that combines great natural wealth. .....

 At a distance of 65 km from Pollachi, 105 km from Coimbatore, 60 km from Athirapally Falls and 600 km from Chennai, Valparai is a charming Hill Station and a municipality located in Coimbatore district of Tamilnadu.
 Originally known as Poonachimalai, it is one of the least explored hill stations in South India and among the top tourist places to visit in Tamil Nadu.